Teaching

 I am a dedicated and enthusiastic instructor and my teaching philosophy is grounded in my experience, interests, and passions.
 In the classroom I value adaptability to student needs, clear communication with consistent review, data driven insights, and a commitment to service and inclusion.
 My role as an instructor is to inspire students through my academic work and equip them to achieve their personal academic goals, within and beyond our classroom.

-Undergraduate course, Washington State University, Department of Anthropology, 2016
+Washington State University, Department of Anthropology

 Laboratory instructor – ANTH 260 Introduction to Physical Anthropology